gao-hongnan/common-utils/transformer/transformer/transformer.md

 This notation helps us understand the inner workings of the multi-head attention mechanism, and it provides a clear path for implementing the multi-head attention mechanism in a neural network model.

+## Attention (Show this first)

+Both `torch.bmm` and `torch.matmul` can be used for matrix multiplication in PyTorch, but their use cases and behaviors are somewhat different, especially with higher-dimensional tensors.
+Let's break this down:

+1. **torch.bmm**:
+    - It stands for "batch matrix multiplication".
+    - It expects tensors to be of rank 3: `(batch_size, rows, cols)`.
+    - It performs matrix multiplication for each batch between corresponding matrices.

+    For example, given two tensors `A` of shape `(B, M, N)` and `B` of shape `(B, N, P)`, the output will be of shape `(B, M, P)`.

+2. **torch.matmul**:
+    - It's a more general-purpose matrix multiplication function.
+    - When two 3D tensors are passed, it behaves like `torch.bmm`.
+    - However, it can handle tensors of rank > 3 as well.
+When given higher-dimensional tensors, it considers the last two dimensions as matrices to be multiplied and broadcasts over the remaining dimensions.

+    Given two tensors `A` of shape `(X, Y, M, N)` and `B` of shape `(X, Y, N, P)`, the output will be of shape `(X, Y, M, P)`.

+In the context of the provided code, both methods achieve the same result because:

+- The shape of the `queries` and transposed `keys` tensors matches the expected input shape for `torch.bmm` in the `DotProductAttention` class.
+- In the `attention` function, the shape of `query` and transposed `key` tensors is also compatible with both `torch.bmm` and `torch.matmul`.

+So, when used for 3D tensors, `torch.bmm` and `torch.matmul` can give the same result.
+The discrepancy arises primarily with higher-dimensional tensors, where the broadcasting behavior of `torch.matmul` distinguishes it from `torch.bmm`.

 ## How $W^{q}_i$ is implemented in practice?